Amil

 Amil Kahala Whitehead (born September 19, 1973) is an American former rapper and singer.
-She was prominent in the late 1990s as a Jay-Z protégé, and recorded the single "Can I Get A..." with him for the Rush Hour soundtrack.
+Based in New York City, she signed with Jay-Z's Roc-A-Fella Records, in a joint venture with Columbia Records in 1997.
+The following year, she appeared alongside Ja Rule on Jay-Z's single "Can I Get A..." for the Rush Hour film soundtrack.

-Amil's debut studio album, All Money Is Legal (2000), peaked at number 45 on the US Billboard 200 chart and spawned two successful singles – "I Got That" (with vocals from Beyoncé) and "4 da Fam".
+Amil's debut studio album, All Money Is Legal (2000), peaked at number 45 on the U.S. Billboard 200 chart and spawned the singles "I Got That" (featuring Beyoncé) and "4 da Fam" (featuring Jay-Z, Memphis Bleek and Beanie Sigel).
+The album was met with mixed critical reception and she parted ways with the labels shortly after.

+Early life

+Amil was born on September 19, 1973, in New York City, to a white mother and a black father.
+Amil's parents abandoned her at an early age, and she was then adopted and raised by her aunt.
+As a teenager, Amil gave birth to a son, with her then boyfriend Kendall Morgan.
+Amil's aunt and adoptive mother died in 1994.
+A year later, Morgan was killed in a stabbing incident and Amil started dealing drugs to financially support herself.
+During this time, she used music as an emotional outlet.

 Career

-In 1997, Amil was involved with an all-female group called "Major Coins".
+In 1997, Amil was a member of Major Coins, an all-female group.
 The group met Jay-Z, who was looking for a woman to provide vocals on his third album, Vol. 2...
 Hard Knock Life.
-The part for the female rapper was really for her friend, but when Jay-Z asked Amil to freestyle and liked it, he decided to put her on the song instead.
-Amil, wanting to remain loyal to her friend, did not prefer to be put on the song, but Jay-Z allowed them both to do a version of the song.
+Jay-Z asked Amil to freestyle and liked it, and selected her for the role.

-Soon after Major Coins broke up, Amil decided to follow a solo career with Jay-Z's label, Roc-A-Fella Records, joining the 1999 Hard Knock Life Tour.
-After the tour, she appeared on songs with Mariah Carey, Beyoncé, Jermaine Dupri, AZ, DJ Kay Slay, LL Cool J and Funkmaster Flex.
+When Major Coins broke up, Amil decided to follow a solo career with Jay-Z's label, Roc-A-Fella Records, and joined the 1999 Hard Knock Life Tour.
+After the tour, she appeared on songs with Mariah Carey, Beyoncé, Jermaine Dupri, AZ, DJ Kay Slay, LL Cool J, and Funkmaster Flex.

-Throughout her career, she has appeared on many songs with Jay-Z, including "Nigga What, Nigga Who" which also featured Jaz-O, the hit-single, "Can I Get A..." featuring Ja Rule, and other collaborations such as "Hey Papi", "Do It Again (Put Ya Hands Up)", "S Carter", "Heard It All", "You, Me, Him and Her", "That's Right", "Playa" and lastly, "4 Da Fam" and "For My Thugs" which both featured Memphis Bleek and Beanie Siegel.
-In 2000, Amil released her debut solo album, A.M.I.L – All Money Is Legal.
+She has appeared on Jay-Z songs such as "Nigga What, Nigga Who", "Can I Get A...", "Do It Again (Put Ya Hands Up)", "S Carter", "You, Me, Him and Her", and "Pop 4 Roc".
+In August 2000, Amil released her debut solo album, All Money Is Legal.

-All Money Is Legal

-Her solo debut, A.M.I.L – All Money Is Legal, was released on August 29, 2000.
 The album featured the single "I Got That", a duet with Beyoncé, and All-Star Roc-A-Fella single "4 Da Fam".
-The album also features Memphis Bleek, Jay-Z, Carl Thomas, Eve, and Beanie Sigel.
+The album also featured Jay-Z, Memphis Bleek, Carl Thomas, Eve, and Beanie Sigel.

-Amil is a practicing Black Hebrew Israelite and her affiliation is evident on songs such as "Quarrels".

 Album sales were disappointing, and the singles did not sell well either.
 Following that album, her last Roc-A-Fella/Def Jam single, "Hey Papi", a song from the soundtrack to the feature film Nutty Professor II: The Klumps, was released.
-Due to the fact that she was featured in the video only briefly, it was expected that she had already been dropped by that time.
-In 2002, Amil had a small role in State Property along with other Roc-a-Fella members such as Damon Dash and Jay-Z.
+In 2002, Amil had a small role in State Property.